-In the UK, many people only have a first name and family name.
-They may have a middle name but this is not often used, it’s more a bureaucratic fallback in case they have a common first or surname.
+In the US, many people first name, middle name, and family name.
+The middle name however is not often used when addressing an individual, and it is more of a bureaucratic fallback in case the person has a common first or last name.
 But in other countries, a child may be given several names at birth, some of them as important and practical as the first one for distinguishing that individual.

 In Costa Rica as well as many other countries, it’s historically been common to reuse the same name within a family, either across the generations or within the same generation.

 So three daughters of the same Costa Rican family may all be called Maria.
 This will mean the middle names become increasingly important and will often be used in conjunction with the first name in everyday speech.

 This is the opposite of UK practice, where people rarely use their middle names.
 It may be uncommon in the US for cousins to know each others’ middle names but in Costa Rica they may be essential to distinguish between family members with the same first name.